YoungBoy Never Broke Again: 2019–2020: Probation termination and renewal

-2020: Baton Rouge arrest for Federal firearm and drug offenses
+2020: Baton Rouge arrest for federal firearm and drug offenses

-On September 28, 2020, Gaulden was among sixteen people arrested in Baton Rouge, Louisiana on various charges, including distribution and manufacturing of drugs and possession of stolen firearms.
+On September 28, 2020, Gaulden was among sixteen people arrested in Baton Rouge, Louisiana, on various charges, including distribution and manufacturing of drugs and possession of stolen firearms.
 His lawyer denied any guilt, stating "There was no indication that he had any guns or drugs on him at the time of the arrest".
-As news of his arrest surfaced, Gaulden deleted all of his social media, including his Instagram and Twitter accounts.

-2021–2022: California Federal firearm charge and Baton Rouge Federal firearm and drug charge
+2021–2022: California federal firearm charge and Baton Rouge federal firearm and drug charge

 On March 22, 2021, Gaulden was arrested by federal agents in Los Angeles executing a federal warrant stemming from his September 2020 arrest in Baton Rouge.
 Officers attempted to stop a vehicle with Gaulden in it to serve the warrant when Gaulden took off on foot.
-After a search that involved using a K9, Gaulden was found and booked on federal firearms charges.
+After a search that involved using a police dog, Gaulden was found and booked on federal firearms charges.
 On October 26, 2021, he was released from jail on a $1.5 million bail.

-On February 24, 2022, following YoungBoy's September 2020 Baton Rouge arrest in the process of recording a music video, Gaulden's team filed a motion to suppress the firearm obtained during the arrest alongside the video and photo evidence via an SD card from the video shoot for "Chopper City."
+On February 24, 2022, following Gaulden's September 2020 Baton Rouge arrest in the process of recording a music video, Gaulden's team filed a motion to suppress the firearm obtained during the arrest alongside the video and photo evidence via an SD card from the video shoot for "Chopper City".
 On March 2, 2022, the motion to suppress the video evidence was granted, however, the motion to suppress the firearm was denied.
-Following Gaulden's win, a trial date was set fro May 16, 2022, however, it was later pushed back due to unforeseeable actions.
+Following Gaulden's win, a trial date was set for May 16, 2022, however, it was later pushed back due to unforeseeable actions.
 In June 2022, Gaulden's team won a pre-trial motion as his team filed for a removal of evidence due to prosecutorial misconduct.

-During the trial for Gaulden's California Federal firearm charge, on July 12, 2022, the prosecution's attempt to use lyrics from YoungBoy's music, "Life Support" and "Gunsmoke", both of which in YoungBoy raps about FN Herstals was ruled to not be used against him.
+During the trial for Gaulden's California federal firearm charge, on July 12, 2022, the prosecution’s motion for allowing lyrics from Gaulden's "Life Support" and "Gunsmoke", in both of which Gaulden raps about FN Herstals, in the trial against him was denied.
 On July 15, 2022, Gaulden was found not guilty of his federal firearms charges from California, due to a lack of evidence linking him to intentionally possessing the weapons found.